-(CNN) -- Here's a look at what you need to know about NASCAR which stands for National Association of Stock Car Auto Racing.
+(CNN) -- Here's some background information about NASCAR, the National Association of Stock Car Auto Racing.

-Facts: It is the main governing body for stock car racing in the U.S.
+Facts: It is the main governing body for stock car racing in the United States.

 NASCAR is the creation of William H.G.
 (Bill) France, a stock car driver and gas station owner.